jorgejcabrera/HypeChat/README.md

 ## Features
 A few of the things you can do with HypeChat:
-- create groups
+- Create groups
-- create workspaces
+- Create workspaces
-- share files
+- Share files
+- Private messaging
+- User @mentioning
+- Works on Mac, Linux and (maybe) Windows

 ## Installation
 To clone and run this application, you'll need [Git](https://git-scm.com) and [Docker](https://www.docker.com/get-started) installed on your computer.
 From your command line: